 Experienced dog owners, active families or individuals, those in a rural or suburban home with lots of room to exercise and play

 Intelligent, active, strong, confident, energetic, fun-loving, responsive, hardworking, and affectionate with family

-If you want a dog that is smarter than your kids and twice as sweet, look no further than the Border Collie Pit!
+If you want a dog that is smarter than most, look no further than the Border Collie Pit!
 These tenaciously intelligent canines are descended from companion dogs and herders, meaning they might just make the best babysitters ever.

 This hybrid is fairly new, so there are not huge amounts of data on their physical attributes or characteristics yet.
 Taking a closer look at the parent breeds though, the Border Collie and the American Pit Bull Terrier will give insights into what sort of dog you can expect.

 The Border Collie was developed in the Border region between Scotland and England and bred to herd sheep and work closely with its owner.
 They are known for their use of their eyes while herding and penetrating intelligence.
 The American Pit Bull Terrier was developed in the US as a guard, cattle catcher, livestock driver, and companion.
 Their most notorious use, however, was pit fighting, the now-illegal practice for which they were named.

 The validity of the American Pit Bull Terrier as a breed is a matter of contention.
 Some, like the American Kennel Club, insist that the name “Pit Bull” is overly general and does not refer to a specific breed.
 The AKC considers them a broad mix of other breeds with recognized ones like the American Staffordshire Terrier and Staffordshire Bull Terrier.